nginxinc/nginx-wiki/source/modules/memc.rst

 :Context: *http, server, location, if*

 Read the memcached flags as epoch seconds and set it as the value of the ``Last-Modified`` header.
-For conditional GET, it will signal nginx to return ``304 Not Modified`` response to save bandwidth.
+For conditional GET, it will signal NGINX to return ``304 Not Modified`` response to save bandwidth.